 The PEA was prepared for Osisko Metals by BBA, WSP and other industry consultants, all Qualified Persons ("QP") under National Instrument 43-101.
-The PEA was coordinated by the Company's Project Manager Annie Beaulieu P.Eng. and in collaboration with the Osisko Gold Royalties Technical Services Group.
+The PEA was coordinated by the Company's Project Manager Annie Beaulieu P.Eng. and in collaboration with Osisko Gold Royalties Ltd's technical services group.
 The QPs have reviewed and approved the content of this press release.
 Independent QPs include Colin Hardie, P.Eng. and Pierre-Luc Richard, P. Geo. from BBA and Hugo Latulippe, P.Eng. and Eric Poirier, P. Eng.
 From WSP.